-Industry analysts, big-time consultants, and your peers are all talking about technology, digital transformation, and the future of the supply chain.
-It can seem like a lot of noise given the day-to-day pressure you feel while working to ensure that inventory is on hand and positioned where it is supposed to be.
-Every.
-Single.
-Day.
-Maybe this is the crux of the issue.
-With all you have on your plate, are you aware of the signs that it is time for a change?
+Let’s face it – industry analysts, big-time consultants, and your peers are all talking about technology, digital transformation, and the future of the supply chain.
+It can seem like a lot of noise given the day-to-day pressure you feel while working to ensure that inventory is on-hand and positioned where it is supposed to be.
+With all you have on your plate, it can be easy to miss the signs that a change is needed (until it is too late).
 Here are a few things to keep your eye on.

 #1 Manually intensive end-to-end forecasting and planning process.

 Your team spends countless hours finessing your forecast with manual overrides and you still cannot exceed 60% forecast accuracy.
 And the number is even worse for items with intermittent demand.